hackerinheels/nativeMcpClientServer/README.md

 - Support for both Ollama and Gemini LLM backends
 - Environment-based configuration
 - Multiple tool servers (Product and Analytics)
+- Dynamic tool discovery from all configured servers

 ## Setup